SichaoYang/W2MHS/README.md

          accumulation: 'Quant_1.mat'
               heatmap: 'DNN_heatmap_1.nii'
 ```
-Of particular importance there are the fields "seg_pmap", "heatmap" and a file "Quant_id.mat" which represent
+Of particular importance there are the fields *seg_pmap*, *heatmap* and "accumulation" which represent
 the final WMH image (probability map), the heatmap visualization, and the WMH quantification measures.

 To view an output image, run ```view_nii(load_nii('path/to/image.nii'))``` in MATLAB command prompt.